aiDAPTIV-Phison/aiDAPTIV/Page_Sections/Pro_Suite/README.md

 ## ⚡ Important Pre-Install Notes

-- Disable automatic Ubuntu updates — they can cause driver/kernel mismatches.
+- Disable automatic Ubuntu updates since they can cause driver/kernel mismatches.
 - Verify your GPU and OS version match the guide you follow.
 - Ensure required ports (8899, 8799, 3019, 5432, 9400, etc.) are open.
 - Always check GPU driver install success with `nvidia-smi`.